 How to negotiate a price

-If you think you’ll be able to negotiate on the property price, here is how to do it.
+If you think you’ll be able to negotiate on the asking price, follow the steps below.

 Speak to the estate agent